-The film is a triumph both in terms of its ingenious storytelling, and its boundary-pushing technical achievements.
-Coppola and co-writer Mario Puzo’s decision to take us inside a crime family and portray them not as violent thugs, but as morally complex, three-dimensional characters, with their own code of honour was unprecedented, and their words are elevated by the superb cast.
+The film is a triumph both in terms of its ingenious storytelling and its boundary-pushing technical achievements.
+Coppola and co-writer Mario Puzo’s decision to take us inside a crime family and portray them not as violent thugs but as morally complex, three-dimensional characters with their own code of honor was unprecedented, and the superb cast elevates their words.

-Speaking of which, Brando, Pacino, Caan, Duvall, and Keaton – is this the best ensemble ever seen on the silver screen?
-We think it might be, and we’re not alone in our fawning praise either.
-Stanley Kubrick (who knew a thing or two about cinema) once said of The Godfather that it had the best cast ever, and could have been the best film ever made.
+Speaking of which, Brando, Pacino, Caan, Duvall, and Keaton, some of the best actors of all time, are in this film, and it’s one of the greatest casts to grace the silver screen.
+We’re not alone in our fawning praise, either.
+Stanley Kubrick (who knew a thing or two about cinema) once said of The Godfather that it had the best cast ever and could have been the best film ever made.
 It’s hard to imagine popular culture without The Godfather’s influence.
-If we hadn’t had this movie, there’d be no Goodfellas, no Sopranos, no Fat Tony in The Simpsons.
+If we hadn’t had this movie, there’d be no Goodfellas, no Sopranos, and no Fat Tony in The Simpsons.
 It’d be a cultural wasteland.

 We know choosing to put Citizen Kane on a list of the best movies of all time is a cliché, but in our defence, it really is a magnificent piece of cinema.
 In fact, this exemplary quasi-biographical look into the life and death of the fictional Charles Foster Kane (Orson Welles) is probably the best film ever made.

 In technical terms, Kane is ahead of its time by nearly half a century.
 Gregg Toland’s spellbinding cinematography and Robert Wise’s groundbreaking use of transitions alone have earned the movie a place in the hallowed halls of cinematic nirvana, but that isn’t why the movie works.